lsst-sqre/sqr-069/index.rst

 When we discovered that it was not possible for Keycloak to provide groups with their GIDs, Gafaelfawr implemented limited support for API calls to the ForgeRock Identity Management Server to retrieve the GID of a group.

 CC-IN2P3 eventually switched to LDAP for user metadata, which is ideal since that's the mechanism used in other places that don't use GitHub.
-We expect to drop ForgeRock support in an upcoming release.
+We therefore dropped ForgeRock support in Gafaelfawr.

 User private groups
 -------------------